International Office at the UUA Now Goes By Global Connections and Emerging Communities

 Established in 1984, the UU Holdeen India Program provides aid for humanitarian initiatives and social enterprises that advance the prosperity of all of India’s people.
 Hundreds of education, livelihood development, and humanitarian relief projects have received its support.

-GCEC will continue to maintain its historical relationships with a number of other bodies, including the International Religious Freedom or Belief Alliance, at the U.S. Department of State, and Rissho Kosei-kai International in Japan, Forde notes.
+GCEC will continue to maintain its historical relationships with a number of other bodies, including the International Association for Religious Freedom (IARF), at the U.S. Department of State, and Rissho Kosei-kai International in Japan, Forde notes.

 At the same time, it is creating new initiatives, including a new organization, the U/U Global Network, which aims to foster collaboration and mutual support, and build and maintain new relationships among diverse U/U groups, emerging communities, and initiatives across the world.